 "When he first came into my living room it was pure anger, but when he walked into my kids' room, like, my heart just stops," said Bailey, as she began to cry.

 Bailey says the thief made off with two 55-inch TVs and an Xbox.
-She said it probably cost her a couple hundred dollars for all of it, but now she's having to fix what was broken — add additional security measures.
+She said it probably cost her a couple hundred dollars for all of it, but now she's having to fix what was broken — and add additional security measures.

 Even with the "no trespass" signs and cameras around the house, Bailey said she can't believe he burglarized her home.

 "I'm worried every time I go to work now that someone is going to come into my home while I'm not here or the fact that they're plotting on me.
-Like, every time I come in and out of my door, anyone that walks up and down my street, now I'm terrified if they're looking at me as a target," Bailey said
+Like, every time I come in and out of my door, anyone that walks up and down my street, now I'm terrified if they're looking at me as a target," Bailey said.

 And while there may be a sign outside Bailey's home saying welcome, she said that didn't extend to the man responsible for stealing her things.
 She wants him held accountable.